Personal finance | april 28, 2025

 It’s important to integrate college savings plans into your broader financial plans, including your estate planning needs.

 When it comes to saving for college, you have several options available to you.
-These options include funding a 529 college savings plan, putting money into a custodial UGMA/UTMA,1 or opening a taxable savings or brokerage account earmarked for funding education, among others.
+These options include funding a 529 college savings plan, putting money into a custodial UGMA/UTMA account,1 or opening a taxable savings or brokerage account earmarked for funding education, among others.
 To determine which college savings strategy could best fit your goals, consider how each is structured.
 For instance, you might think about factors including:

 • Control and ownership of assets.
 Do you prefer to maintain control and ownership of the assets you’re dedicating to your grandchild’s education?
 Or would you prefer to contribute to an account that their parents have already set up?